Miracle at the Meadowlands: Friction between offensive players and assistant coaches

 The team's general philosophy at the time was to concentrate on its improving defense and playing conservatively on offense until it could be made more competitive.
-Players on the Giants' offense became frustrated over this decision, and wanted more chances to prove themselves.
+Players on the offense became frustrated over this decision and wanted more chances to prove themselves.

 Eagles

-At 6–5, things looked a little more promising for the visitors.
+At 6–5, things looked a little more promising for the Eagles.
 The two-game win streak they took into the game had gotten them over a .500 first half.
 Momentum clearly was on their side, and the Giants had not beaten the Eagles since the opening game of the 1975 season, three years prior.

 Still, the Giants were a decent team, and the Eagles knew they could not relax.
 They, too, were an old-line NFL franchise coming off many years in the doldrums.
-They had not been to the playoffs since winning their third NFL title in 1960, and had only notched two winning seasons in the 17 years since then.
+The Eagles had not been to the playoffs since winning their third NFL title in 1960 and had only notched two winning seasons in the seventeen years since then, with the last coming in 1966.

-However, Eagles fans were less inclined to be forgiving than Giants' fans.
-The impatience of Philadelphia fans was certainly not helped by the success of their cross-state rival Pittsburgh Steelers, who after decades of being also-rans in the pre-merger NFL had become perennial Super Bowl contenders after moving to the American Football Conference.
+However, Eagles fans were less inclined to be forgiving than Giants fans.
+The impatience of Eagles fans was certainly not helped by the success of their cross-state rival Pittsburgh Steelers, who after decades of being also-rans in the pre-merger NFL had become perennial Super Bowl contenders, winning championships in 1974 and 1975, after moving to the American Football Conference (AFC).
+Additionally, Philadelphia's other professional teams, the Phillies (MLB), 76ers (NBA) and Flyers (NHL), were among the best teams in their respective leagues.

 A loss to the slumping Giants would have dealt a severe blow to the confidence the team needed to maintain over the last quarter of its schedule, in which it would face not only the Cowboys, but the equally formidable Minnesota Vikings as well as the Giants again in Philadelphia.
 1978 was also viewed as an important season for head coach Dick Vermeil, as there was little doubt the Eagles were playing much better under his watch, but there was also a great deal of local impatience for concrete results.